 St Cyrils Coptic Orthodox Theological College and Sydney College of Divinity students

 Students undertaking degrees at St Cyrils Coptic Orthodox Theological College and Sydney College of Divinity may take Coptic Studies units at Macquarie and have them credited to their St Cyrils / SCD degree.
 To do this, students should follow the following steps:

 - Enrol in Graduate Certificate of Ancient History

 - Once you are accepted into the degree, enrol in AHIS600 Ancient Languages Foundation in Session1 and AHIS601 Ancient Historical Studies: Foundation in session 2

-- Inform the convenor of the degree, Dr Danijel Dzino by email (email@example.com) that you wish to take AHIS 268 Coptic A in AHIS600 and AHIS 269 Coptic B as AHIS601
+- Inform the convenor of the degree, Dr Danijel Dzino by email (firstname.lastname@example.org) that you wish to take AHIS 268 Coptic A in AHIS600 and/or AHIS 269 Coptic B within AHIS601

 - If you wish, you may also enrol in AHPG855 Coptic Art and Archaeology or AHPG857 Monasticism in Egypt, depending on which is offered that year.

 Students wishing to take undergraduate Coptic studies units should enrol in them via the non-award program.
 Applications for Session 1 2019 close on 8 February 2019.
 Further information may be found here.